Ace of Clubs (musical): Musical numbers

+The original draft of the piece included "Three Theatrical Dames", a comic trio for three men in drag as grandes dames of the stage.
+It was dropped from Ace of Clubs before the opening but was used at charity fundraising performances such as The Night of 100 Stars, sung in 1956 by Peter Ustinov, Laurence Harvey and Paul Scofield.

 Critical reaction

+When the piece opened in Manchester the reviewer in The Manchester Evening News wrote:

 The Times thought that Coward had striven too hard for popular success with his score: "In spite of the mixed reception it is possible that Ace of Clubs, for all its crudity and its slightly old-fashioned air, will give a great many people what they consider lively entertainment.
 But Mr Coward’s usual public will feel that he has temporarily deserted them."
 The Manchester Guardian was more favourable, calling the show "essentially a good-tempered frolic ... unlikely to knock spots off Oklahoma but it is in essence not only more genial, but more intelligent."
 It praised Coward's protégé Graham Payn, who "dances with consummate grace ... singularly fresh and boyish", adding, whether innocently or not, "Benevolent Uncle Noel has found a first-class nephew".

+Revival

+The show was revived in 1999 at the New Wimbledon Theatre.
+The Stage found it a "dazzling revival" and commented that it was hard to understand why the original run had not been longer.